 This post is part of a series of posts on how to make cheese.

-Here are some solutions to common cheesemaking problems.
+Here are some solutions to common cheesemaking problems:

-Problems with forming curds
+1. Problems with forming curds

-- Temperature: Use a cheese thermometer to maintain the right temperature through out the cheesemaking process.
+- Temperature: Use a cheese thermometer to maintain the right temperature throughout the cheesemaking process.
 If it’s too warm the curd will set too quickly and might have problems knitting together.
 If it’s too cold, it will take longer to form good curds and they might fall apart during stirring.

 - Rennet: Age and quality of the rennet will affect how well the curds form.
 Soft, crumbly curds may be caused by expired rennet or low-quality vegetarian rennet.

-Cheese is too bitter
+2. Cheese is too bitter

-Moldy or holey cheese
+3. Moldy or holey cheese

-Moldy and holey cheese is perfectly fine, if it was what you expected.
-However, if your cheddar has large Swiss-cheese-like holes or blue veins of mold, then it has been contaminated by mold or yeast (the holes are usually caused by yeast.)
+Moldy and holey cheese is perfectly fine if it was what you expected.
+However, if your cheddar has large Swiss cheese-like holes or blue veins of mold, then it has been contaminated by mold or yeast (the holes are usually caused by yeast.)

-Sterilization is key to preventing contamination!
+Sanitation of all the equipment is key to preventing contamination.
 This also means avoiding cross-contamination between your ferments.
 Don’t make cheese in a kitchen that has sourdough starter or kombucha in it.

 Never eat anything that doesn’t smell, look or taste good.
 It’s not worth the risk of illness.

-Hard cheese releases liquid during ripening
+4. Hard cheese releases liquid during ripening

 - There is still too much whey in the cheese.
 Make sure you press the cheese for the right amount of time with the right amount of weight.